lucavb/homebridge-mi-flora/README.md

 # homebridge-mi-flower-care

-This is a homebridge plugin for the Xiaomi Mi Flora / Flower Care devices.
+This is a [Homebridge](https://github.com/nfarina/homebridge) plugin for the Xiaomi Mi Flora / Flower Care devices.

 ## Installation